M17-Project/m17-web/content/faq/content.md

 What are the radio internals?
 -----------------------------

 * The TR-9 radio includes an STM32F7 family microcontroller along with an ADF7021 RF front-end.
-An RF power amplifier, accelerometer and a GNSS module are also included.
+An RF power amplifier, accelerometer, GNSS module, SD card slot, Kenwood-style connector, and an ESP8266 are also included.

 Can I send APRS frames with it?
 -------------------------------

-* Most likely, yes since the codec is based on sinusoidal coding principle.
-But why bother doing that if the data can be sent using FSK instead of a bunch of beeps?
-Why use APRS if there is no error correction at all?
+* Yes.

 Is M17 compatible with other digital voice modes, like DMR?
 -----------------------------------------------------------